hummingbird-project/hummingbird-docs/Hummingbird.docc/HummingbirdWebSocket/HummingbirdWebSocket.md

 ## WebSocket Context

-The context that is passed to the WebSocket handler along with the inbound stream and outbound writer is different depending on how you construct your WebSocket connection.
+The context that is passed to the WebSocket handler along with the inbound stream and outbound writer is different depending on how you setup your WebSocket connection.
 In the case where you provide a `shouldUpgrade` closure to the server (the first example at the top) and in the situation where you are running a client connection the context only holds a `Logger` for logging output and a `ByteBufferAllocator` if you need to allocate `ByteBuffers`.

-If the WebSocket was setup with a router, then the context also includes the ``Hummingbird/Request`` that initiated the WebSocket upgrade and the `RequestContext` from that same call.
+If the WebSocket was setup with a router, then the context also includes the ``Hummingbird/Request`` that initiated the WebSocket upgrade and the ``Hummingbird/RequestContext`` from that same call.
 With this you can configure your WebSocket connection based on details from the initial request.
-Below we are using a query parameter to add a WebSocket to a connection manager
+Below we are using a query parameter to add a named WebSocket to a connection manager

 ```swift
 wsRouter.ws("chat") { request, _ in